sthagen/Ciphey-Ciphey/security/threat_model.md

 - keep credential handling private to the minimum code path required for model download
 - prefer authenticated, explicit sources for release and dependency operations
 - protect repository settings, default branch controls, and workflow credentials
+- Ensure no 1 maintainer can cut a release, and the maintainers that do have PGP keys and MFA setup.

 ### Tampering